 Doug Kristensen, J.D.

-Chancellor Kristensen’s educational credentials include a bachelor’s degree in Economics and Political Science from the University of Nebraska-Lincoln, and the Doctor of Jurisprudence from Drake University.
-He and his wife, District Judge Terri S. Harder, have two daughters.
+Chancellor Kristensen received his baccalaureate degree in Economics and Political Science from the University of Nebraska-Lincoln in 1977.
+He attended the Nebraska College of Law for his senior year as a visiting student and was awarded a Doctor of Jurisprudence from Drake University in 1980.
+He and his wife, District Judge Terri S. Harder, live in Minden and have two daughters, Morgan and Paige.